 Aids in strategic planning

-If you can dig into high-quality data, you can support long-term business planning with long-term forecasting.
+If you can dig into high-quality performance data, you can support long-term business planning with long-term forecasting.
 By knowing the likely outcomes of upcoming trends and patterns, you can become proactive rather than reactive.

 As well as easing the headache that comes from handling a period of customer urgency, forecasting helps in budgeting, reporting, and resource planning by predicting future call volumes accurately.